dataminer-site/dataminer-site.github.io/docs/api/cli/dot_commands.md

   - /docs/api/cli/dot-commands
 ---

-Dot commands are available in the DuckDB CLI client.
+Dot commands are available in the DataMiner CLI client.
 To use one of these commands, begin the line with a period (`.`) immediately followed by the name of the command you wish to execute.
 Additional arguments to the command are entered, space separated, after the command.
 If an argument must contain a space, either single or double quotes may be used to wrap that parameter.
 Dot commands must be entered on a single line, and no whitespace may occur before the period.
 No semicolon is required at the end of the line.
 To see available commands, use the `.help` command.

 ## Dot Commands